mthorning/prometheus-monitoring-synology/README.md

 # Monitoring Synology NAS with Prometheus (and Grafana)
 Configuration files for running a Prometheus server with snmp_exporter and node_exporter to collect metrics from a Synology NAS.
 The plan is for this to run on a Raspberry Pi but could run on any Linux system.
 Metrics will be remote-written to Mimir in Grafana Cloud.

+A note about network-monitor: This is a small tool I created to collect additional network metrics, but its use is optional.
+If you choose not to run network-monitor, simply update your prometheus.yaml configuration file to remove the scrape target for it.
+The rest of the setup will work as described without this component.

 ## Installation

 - Create a dedicated user: